jacksongrove/impossibly/README.md

-# imagination-engine
+# Imagination Engine
+Imagination Engine is an agentic orchestration framework for rapidly building agentic architectures in Python.
+It accelerates agentic development, empowering developers to craft architectures that enable LLMs to excel in higher-order tasks like idea generation and critical thinking.

-An agentic orchestration library to enable easy creation of hyper-intelligent agentic architectures for higher-order tasks like idea generation &amp; critical thinking.
-This library is designed to be used as a backend for AI apps and automations, providing support for all major LLM providers in addition to locally-hosted model endpoints.
+This library is designed to be used as a backend for AI apps and automations, providing support for all major LLM providers and locally-hosted model endpoints.

-This project is currently in development.
-More features and support coming very soon.
+**This project is currently in development.
+More features and support is coming very soon.**

 # Getting Started
 ## Imports